Adomancer/URLscanner/README.md

 ---

-## 📦 Ekspor
+## 📦 Export

-- Export hasil scan ke file:
+- Export scan results to file:
 - `outputs/report.json`
 - `outputs/report.csv`

 ---

-## 🔒 Catatan Keamanan
+## 🔒 Notes Security

-- Semua input divalidasi menggunakan `validators`
+- All inputs are validated using `validators`
-- API Key disimpan aman di file `.env`
+- API Key is stored securely in `.env` file
-- Fallback friendly jika API error (Shodan/VirusTotal)
+- Fallback friendly if API error (Shodan/VirusTotal)
-- Gunakan hanya untuk tujuan edukatif & riset legal
+- Use only for educational purposes & legal research

 ---

-## 📜 Lisensi
+## 📜 License

-MIT License — bebas digunakan untuk tujuan edukatif.
+MIT License — free to use for educational purposes.

 ---

-## 📅 Terakhir Diperbarui
+## 📅 Last Updated

 2025-06-26